vikram6/forge-jira-gif-generator/README.md

 # Forge JIRA GIF Generator

 This project contains a Forge app written in Javascript that shows a GIF in the Jira issue panel.
-THe GIF is generated from giphy.com based on the summary field of the issue.
+The GIF is generated from giphy.com based on the summary field of the issue.

 ## Requirements